kbm-bax/tutorial/README.md

 # Introduction
 This is a tutorial for learning the Data Lake House tech stack to be used for in CQI Redesign.
+This tutorial includes:
+* **PySpark** - Data processing engine
+* **Delta Lake** - ACID transactions and time travel for data lakes
+* **MinIO** - S3-compatible object storage
+* **Dremio** - SQL query engine for analytics

 Please follow the instructions to proceed with.

 # Software Needed
 * Docker Desktop